 Curriculum VitaeView CV

-Dr. Elizabeth Soslau is an associate professor in the School of Education at the University of Delaware.
+Dr. Elizabeth Soslau is a professor in the School of Education at the University of Delaware.
 She focuses her teaching, research, and service efforts on Tzedakah (justice) and Tikkun Olam (repair the world).
 Her research focuses on experiential learning opportunities within field-based course work.
 Elizabeth seeks to explore teaching practices that contribute to contexts for learning where all education stakeholders can flourish.

 Elizabeth has recently published The Comprehensive Guide to Working with Student Teachers: Tools and Templates to Support Reflective Professional Growth.
 Other work has appeared in outlets such as the Journal of Teacher Education, Teaching and Teacher Education, Action in Teacher Education, Educational Action Research, The Jewish Exponent, and Teachers College Press.
 She also serves as a reviewer for numerous journals and is a long-time board member of the Philadelphia-based non-profit Need in Deed.